stroiman/neovim-config/README.md

 # Stroiman's neovim config

-This is my re-sourcable, plugin-manager free neovim configuration
+This is my re-sourcable, plugin-manager free neovim configuration.

+> [!WARNING]
+> This is provided as-is for you to study or use as inspiration; but this is
+> **my** configuration, and I will update it to _my_ needs, change key maps when
+> _I_ want to try something now.
+So expect changes to behaviour with no prior
+> warning if you continuously pull changes to your own configuration.

 ## Installation